Epic of Gilgamesh

-The Epic of Gilgamesh (/ˈɡɪlɡəmɛʃ/) is an epic from ancient Mesopotamia.
-The literary history of Gilgamesh begins with five Sumerian poems about Gilgamesh (formerly read as Sumerian "Bilgames"), king of Uruk, some of which may date back to the Third Dynasty of Ur (c.
+The Epic of Gilgamesh (/ˈɡɪlɡəmɛʃ/) is an epic from ancient Mesopotamia that is the world's oldest surviving example of narrative literature.
+The literary history of Gilgamesh begins with five Sumerian poems about Gilgamesh, (Note: Some modern literature indicates that Gilgamesh was the Akkadian form of the name, while the original Sumerian was Bilgamesh; other scholars suggest that both forms were current in Sumerian.
+In "Reading Sumerian Names, II: Gilgameš*", Gonzalo Rubio analyzes various readings, and concludes that Bilgamesh was never current in Sumerian, but possibly appears in later antiquity due to misreading, folk etymology, or perhaps wordplay.
+Modern scholars would then have misinterpreted these occurrences as having preserved the original form of the name, or an early variant thereof, instead of having introduced a new one.) king of Uruk, some of which may date to the Third Dynasty of Ur (c.
 2100 BCE).
 These independent stories were later used as source material for a combined epic in Akkadian.
-The first surviving version of this combined epic, known as the "Old Babylonian" version, dates back to the 18th century BCE and is titled after its incipit, Shūtur eli sharrī ("Surpassing All Other Kings").
+The first surviving version of this combined epic, known as the "Old Babylonian" version, dates to the 18th century BCE and is titled after its incipit, Shūtur eli sharrī ("Surpassing All Other Kings").
 Only a few tablets of it have survived.
-The later Standard Babylonian version compiled by Sîn-lēqi-unninni dates to somewhere between the 13th to the 10th centuries BCE and bears the incipit Sha naqba īmuru (Note: In 2008, manuscripts from the median Babylonian version found in Ugarit, written before the Standard version, already started with Sha naqba īmuru.) ("He Who Saw the Deep(s)", lit. '"He Who Sees the Unknown"').
-Approximately two-thirds of this longer, twelve-tablet version have been recovered.
+The later Standard Babylonian version compiled by Sîn-lēqi-unninni dates to somewhere between the 13th and 10th centuries BCE and bears the incipit Sha naqba īmuru (Note: In 2008, manuscripts from the median Babylonian version found in Ugarit, written before the Standard version, already started with Sha naqba īmuru.) ("He Who Saw the Deep(s)", lit.
+"He Who Sees the Unknown").
+About two-thirds of this longer, 12-tablet version have been recovered.
 Some of the best copies were discovered in the library ruins of the 7th-century BCE Assyrian King Ashurbanipal.